So you logged in to Seller Central and found out you’ve got pending orders.

 But suppose there’s an issue with the buyer’s payment method.

-In that case, Amazon can take as long as 21 days to complete the verification process.
+In that case, Amazon can take as long as 21 days to complete the verification process since they will send a notification to the buyer that there is a payment revision needed.

 This can be an incredibly long wait for both sellers and buyers.
 Thankfully, it rarely happens.